aimms/user-guide/aimms-ide/CPLEX/AIMMS_to_CPLEX_Mapping.rst

-.. _AIMMS_to_CPLEX_22_1_Mapping:
+.. _AIMMS_to_CPLEX_Mapping:
-.. _CPLEX_AIMMS_to_CPLEX_22_1_Mapping:
+.. _CPLEX_AIMMS_to_CPLEX_Mapping:

-AIMMS to CPLEX 22.1 Mapping
+AIMMS to CPLEX Mapping
 ===========================

 **Description**

-The table below shows in the left column the AIMMS CPLEX 22.1 options; the middle column displays the CPLEX 22.1 parameters that are associated with them.
+The table below shows in the left column the AIMMS CPLEX options; the middle column displays the CPLEX parameters that are associated with them.
 The right column displays the constants used in the CPLEX C API.